rish987/trackswitch-manuform/README.md

 (I actually crimped my own jumpers without a plug end, so you will probably have more of a bulge underneath your heatshrink tube from the plug housing).
+You can now pull the wires off of the table and roll off all of the Blu-Tac.

 #### Solder the PMW3360 Sensor